Floor Leveling On Concrete - Preparation. Uneven Floors

 Keep in mind with concrete sub floors, an allowance must be made for any adhesive, moisture barriers, or underlayments used to achieve any success.

 Let’s say we have a situation where a sunroom has been added in previous years and the difference is 5/16 of an inch that spans 20 feet.
-By installing hardwood over the area in this condition boards will to squeak after awhile because of the void underneath.
+By installing hardwood over the area in this condition boards will tend to squeak after awhile because of the void underneath.

 Adding felt paper parallel to the area can overcome the difference.
 With standard felt paper measuring 36 inches wide a solution can be adding one layer of heavier #30 felt against the lower area and cutting strips of #15 felt paper while layering and tapering back.
 For all intent and purposes in this scenario we would have three 20 foot long strips of #15 pound felt cut to widths of 27, 18, and twelve inches or thereabouts.